cloudfactorydk/GDAPMigrationTool/README.md

 ## What You Get
 1. Create an admin relationship between all customers and you as a Microsoft Partner to start the delegated access.
 2. On the new relationship, we assign the roles listed below and set the duration to 730 days.

-## Migration Process
-1. Download the GDAP Migration tool and run it.
-2. Sign in with your Microsoft 365 GA Partner Account when prompted (Browser opens).
-3. Please don't close the browser and don't close the tool.

 ## Roles
 The list of roles is based on Microsoft Indirect Reseller GDAP recommendations.
 The Cloud Factory team added Directory Writers and Global Reader for maximum benefit.